awsdocs/aws-m2-user-guide/doc_source/what-is-m2.md

 AWS Mainframe Modernization features support the following use cases:
 + Assess: AWS Mainframe Modernization's assessment capability can help you assess, scope, and plan a migration and modernization project\.
 + Refactor: powered by Blu Age, you can use refactoring to convert legacy application programming languages, to create macroservices or microservices, and to modernize user interfaces \(UIs\) and application software stacks\.

+  AWS Blu Insights is now available from the AWS Management Console through single sign\-on\.
+You do not have to manage separate AWS Blu Insights credentials any longer\.
+You can access both the AWS Blu Age Codebase and Transformation Center features directly from the AWS Management Console\.
 + Replatform: powered by the Micro Focus Enterprise solution, you can port the application where much of the application source code is recompiled without changes\.
 + Developer IDE: AWS Mainframe Modernization offers an on\-demand integrated development environment \(IDE\) so developers can write code quicker with smart editing and debugging, instant code compilation, and unit testing\.
 + Managed runtime: The AWS Mainframe Modernization managed execution environment continually monitors your clusters to keep enterprise workloads running with self\-healing compute and automated scaling\.
 + Continuous integration and delivery \(CI/CD\): AWS Mainframe Modernization's CI/CD feature helps application development teams deliver code changes more frequently and reliably, which accelerates migration speed, increases quality, and helps reduce time\-to\-market for releasing new business functions\.
++ Integrations with other AWS services: AWS Mainframe Modernization supports AWS CloudFormation, AWS PrivateLink, and AWS Key Management Service for repeatable deployment and greater security and compliance\.
++ Expanded availability: AWS Mainframe Modernization is now available in US East \(Ohio\), US West \(N\.
+California\), Asia Pacific \(Mumbai\), Asia Pacific \(Seoul\), Asia Pacific \(Singapore\), Asia Pacific \(Tokyo\), Europe \(London\), and Europe \(Paris\)\.

 For more information on AWS Mainframe Modernization features, see [http://aws.amazon.com/mainframe-modernization/features/](http://aws.amazon.com/mainframe-modernization/features/)\.